 Born as Princess Gayatri Devi of Cooch Behar on 23 May 1919 to Maharaja Jitendra Narayan of Cooch Behar and Maharani Indira Raje (Maratha Princess of Baroda).
 She had two brothers Jagat Deependra Narayan and Indrajitentra Narayan and two sisters Ila and Menaka.
 She studied at Glendower preparatory school in London, Shantiniketan in West Bengal and later in Lausanne, Switzerland.
 She later studied secretarial skills at the London School of Secretaries.

-He was many years older than her and already married (polygamy was a common practice of Indian royalty) with kids, but the young princess was smitten by the flamboyant Maharaja of Jaipur.
-Many years later she eventually became his wife.
+He was many years older than her and already married (polygamy was a common practice of Indian royalty) with kids, but the young Princess was smitten by the flamboyant Maharaja of Jaipur.
+Many years later, she eventually became his wife.
 They married in a traditional Hindu ceremony in Cooch Behar.
 Life in Jaipur was completely different from what the young Princess was used to in Cooch Behar.
-It was quite orthodox and women strictly observed ‘purdah’ (not appearing in front of outsiders without a veil).
+It was quite orthodox, and women strictly observed ‘purdah’ (not appearing in front of outsiders without a veil).
 She was a ‘different’ Maharani, who had bobbed hair, she wore slacks, rode horses and played badminton and polo on the palace grounds.
-She was a trailblazer in many ways and her husband completely supported her.
-Apart from the fact that she was very beautiful, she once featured in ‘Vogue’ magazine’s 10 most beautiful women list.
+She was a trailblazer in many ways, and her husband completely supported her.
+Apart from the fact that she was very beautiful, she once featured in ‘Vogue’ magazine’s ten most beautiful women list.
 She also actively worked and participated in modernizing education for girls.
 She established the most prominent School for Girls in Jaipur.